-Given the island’s deep-rooted associations with Sir Ernest and its reputation for particularly unpleasant weather conditions, we saw this as the perfect opportunity to once again test the polar capabilities of the Endurance Parka.
+Given the island’s deep-rooted associations with Ernest Shackleton and its reputation for unforgiving weather conditions, we equipped the team with our expedition-grade Endurance Parka.

-The parkas passed the test, with the team deeming them essential during the frequent Antarctic storms experienced during work on the island.
-The lightweight build and packability of the jackets also made for extra comfort and easier transportation during the brief breaks in the weather, meaning that the team could continue their research without any interruption, whatever the weather conditions.
+The parkas were a match for the conditions, with the archaeologists deeming them essential during the frequent Antarctic storms experienced during work on the island.
+The lightweight build and packability of the jackets also made for extra comfort and easier transportation during the brief breaks in the weather, meaning that the team could continue their research without any interruption, whatever the conditions.

-The team uncovered the remains of wooden and stone buildings from the mysterious era, as well as cooking pots, iron tools and the wreckages of small boats.
+The team uncovered the remains of wooden and stone buildings, as well as cooking pots, iron tools and the wreckages of small boats.
 Once analysed, each finding will offer a glimpse into the lives of the sealers whose brutal proficiency nearly wiped out the entire local seal population.